 These policies and procedures shall apply to appeals by trainees, credential-holders, authorized continuing education providers, and course sequence providers.
 Any adverse eligibility, certification, or recertification decision including, but not limited to, a denial of a certification application, renewal application, recertification application, or other application submitted to the BACB may be appealed.
 Supervision deviations that result in credential termination may only be appealed if the basis of the appeal is to correct miscalculated hours.
 Examination conditions (such as lighting, noise, or other irregularities) may also be appealed.
-BACB standards, deadlines, fees, examination content, specific test questions, and/or answers may not be appealed.
+BACB standards, deadlines, procedures, fees, examination content, specific test questions, and/or answers may not be appealed.

 For additional information, see disciplinary appeals.

 A written request for appeal must be filed within thirty (30) days of the date of the decision being appealed.

 To file an appeal, complete the Administrative Appeal Request Form.

 Note: Pearson VUE sites deliver BACB examinations via a web browser.
 This means there may be Internet bandwidth variances.
 If candidates encounter bandwidth issues during their examination that they believe should invalidate their score, they must file an appeal within 7 days of the administration of their examination.
 Similarly, for other examination conditions that candidates believe should invalidate their score (e.g., lighting or noise), they also have 7 days from the date of their administration to notify the BACB of the appeal of their examination conditions.

 Three current or former Directors shall serve on the Appeals Committee.
 Appeals may be by written correspondence or telephonic, at the discretion of the Appeals Committee.
 The decision of the Appeals Committee is final and may not be further appealed.